 The beans, or petai, are used in a local dish, sambal petai.
-Apart from being a tasty dish, the beans are known to help in treating depression, pre-menstrual syndrome, blood pressure, diabetes, obesity and constipation.
+Apart from being a tasty dish, the beans are known to help in treating depression, premenstrual syndrome, blood pressure, diabetes, obesity and constipation.

-▶ 19 White Chempaka and Orange Chempaka
+White Chempaka and Orange Chempaka (Michelia X alba and Michelia champaca)

-(Magnolia X alba and Magnolia champaca) Can you smell a fragrance in the air as you walk on this path?
-It comes from the flowers of the White and Orange Chempakas.
+Can you smell a fragrance in the air as you walk on this path?
+It comes from the flowers of the White and Orange Chempaka.

 These ornamental trees are usually planted for their beautiful flowers.
-They are medium to tall trees that grow to a height of 20m.
-As its name suggests, White Chempaka has creamy-white flowers about 4 to 5cm in size and are extremely fragrant, especially after dark.
-The Orange Chempaka has smaller, orange-coloured flowers.
+They are generally medium to tall tree growing up to 20m.
+As its name suggests, White Chempaka has creamy white flowers about 4-5cm in size and are extremely fragrant especially after dark.
+The Orange Chempaka has smaller orange coloured flowers.

-▶ 19 Elephant Apple (Dillenia indica)
+Elephant Apple (Dillenia indica)

 The Elephant Apple is a small to medium deciduous tree that is frequently found on the banks of rivers and streams.
-Its crown, made up of large oblongshaped leaves, provide good shade.
+It has a shady spreading crown made up of large oblong-shaped leaves.

-The tree's large, solitary flowers (over 20cm in diameter) give way to large, fleshy green fruits.
+The tree's large, solitary flowers (over 20cm in diameter) give way to large fleshy green fruits.
 These are said to be eaten by elephants, hence its common name.

-▶ 20 White Gum (Eucalyptus alba)
+White Gum (Eucalyptus alba)

 There are two White Gum trees here, easily identified by their pale, peeling bark.
-The White Gum is a fast-growing, evergreen tree native to northern Australia.
+The White Gum is a fast growing, evergreen tree native to northern Australia.
 White Gum is a hardy tree that is able to grow in a wide range of soils and conditions.
 Its lush foliage and attractive peeling bark make this a good ornamental tree.